suryateja010/openshift-may-2024/Day1/README.md

 - Each Virtual Machines gets dedicated hardware resources while containers running on the same OS shares the hardware resources on the host OS
 - Each OS running on the Virtual Machine has its own Kernel, while containers don't have their own kernel, containers depends on Host OS kernel

+## Container vs Normal Application Process
+- Container is nothing but a regular application process but it runs in a separate namespace
+- containers
+  - has its own network namespace
+  - has its Port namespace ( Port range - 0 to 65535 )

+## What is a Container Runtime?

+## What is a Container Engine?

 ## Docker Overview

 ## Docker - High Level Architecture